 Certain niches generally attract higher freelance writing rates.
 For example, the finance, digital marketing, and travel niches are particularly profitable.
 Writing exclusively in a niche allows you to become known as an expert and charge accordingly.
 Terence Martin, a financial services copywriter, sets his daily rate at £500.
 He can do this because he has solidified his reputation as an expert in the industry.

 Where Are You Finding the Work?

 In addition to the type of writing you do, the source of your work can also influence your freelance writing salary.
 The set rates for projects on job platforms such as Upwork, Fiverr, and People per Hour generally reflect the quick turnaround, high volume nature of this work.

-How Much Should I Charge as a Freelance Writer?
+How Much Should You Charge As A Freelance Writer?

-While working out your rates isn’t an exact science, it helps to have a ballpark figure to guide you.
+While working out your rates can be tough at the start, it helps to have a ballpark figure to guide you.
 Start by identifying how much you ideally need to make each year.
 Remember, you’re the entire business, so this figure should include your salary and any other costs of running the business.
-This includes accounting fees, domain hosting and website maintenance, and any equipment you need.
+This includes accounting fees, domain hosting and website maintenance, and any equipment you need (like laptops and monitors).

 A Simple Sum

 Once you have this figure, divide it by the number of days you plan to work in the year.
 Don’t forget to factor in holidays and allow some leeway for other days off.
 Divide the annual figure by the number of workdays for your daily rate.
 Then just divide that by the number of hours you work per day.

 So, if your annual figure is $40,000, and you plan to work 240 days of the year, your daily rate would be $167.
 If you work 7 hours per day, your hourly rate would be $24.
 From here, you can seek out work and clients that allow you to charge these rates.
 Working backwards in this way is a good method of finding your ideal project prices.